thinker3197/Why.js/README.md

 # Preface

 Many of these WATs occur in JavaScript due to properties such as type coercion and evaluation methodology of `==` & `===` operator.
+The `==` and `===` operators evaluate an expression using the abstract equality comparsion algorithms and the strict equality comparison algorithm.
 JavaScript is a weekly typed language.
 This means that varibales can automatically be changed from one type to another while evaluating an expression.
 Although this is a very powerful feature of the language, it might give rise to some unconventional situtaions.

 # WATs